amine-lotfi/filmflix/README.md

-FilmFlix is a landing page build based on HTML & Bootstrap and CSS for the styling.
+FilmFlix is a landing page built based on HTML, BOOTSTRAP and CSS for the styling.